IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d http://example.edu/fancy-dataverse-guide http://localhost:8080/api/admin/settings/:NavbarGuidesUrl``

+.. _:GuidesBaseUrl:

 :GuidesBaseUrl
 ++++++++++++++

-Set ``GuidesBaseUrl`` to override the default value "http://guides.dataverse.org".
+Set ``:GuidesBaseUrl`` to override the default value "http://guides.dataverse.org".
 If you are interested in writing your own version of the guides, you may find the :doc:`/developers/documentation` section of the Developer Guide helpful.

 ``curl -X PUT -d http://dataverse.example.edu http://localhost:8080/api/admin/settings/:GuidesBaseUrl``

+.. _:GuidesVersion:

 :GuidesVersion
 ++++++++++++++